CaptainSapphire/captainsapphire.github.io/README.md

 Please do not fork this code, since I believe this is a public project but I'm just using the free version of StackBlitz.

+To-Do list:
+- change the URL in Github of the website
+-

 Helpful links for me:
 https://codedamn.com/news/frontend/how-to-put-image-and-text-side-by-side-in-html